mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	He let out a sigh.
 "And what about our numbers?
 We are outnumbered ten to one."

-	Setre laughed, "There are only a few hundred who can actually fight.
+	Setre smirked and said, "There are only a few hundred who can actually fight.
 And half of them are Casra's old tribemates.
 And besides, you have radio."

 	"The listeners?
 The whole invisible wall thing is revolutionary, but those listeners are just toys."